 Water in some areas has a very high mineral content.
 In such places, calcium build-up is easily visible on stainless steel.
 By drying your stainless-steel cookware immediately after washing, one can avoid a build-up altogether.

 Avoid Buying Thin Cookware

-The result is cookware that can easily warp, has uneven heat distribution and resultant hot spots.
+The result is cookware that can easily warp and has uneven heat distribution and resultant hot spots.
 Less chromium also means a higher chance of rust developing.

 In an ideal world, we could do all the right things, and our cookware won’t need repair and restoration.
 The reality looks a little different, though.
-One can easily misjudge the amount of water required to prevent food from scorching or get distracted, and then more than maintenance is needed.
+One can easily misjudge the amount of water required to prevent food from scorching or getting burned, and then more than maintenance is needed.

 Stainless steel is incredibly forgiving and can look as good as new with very little expense.
 The good news is that you most likely already have most products you will need to restore your stainless steel.